ps aux | grep install | grep -v grep

 - Plesk for Windows

-Unable to open the Updates and Upgrades page or start Plesk Installer in a command-line interface, when another Plesk Installer process is running on a server:
+Unable to open the Updates and Upgrades page or start Plesk Installer in a command-line interface, when another Plesk Installer process is running:

 # ps aux | grep install | grep -v grep